 - Fluency in English

-- USA citizen or permanent resident (visa sponsorship is not available for these positions
+- USA citizen or permanent resident (visa sponsorship is not available for this position)

-Work Schedule: Each full-time, temporary appointment in the Bartels Science Illustration program spans 11 months, contingent on successful ongoing performance.
+Work Schedule: Full-time, paid temporary appointments in the Bartels Science Illustration program generally span 11 months, contingent on successful ongoing performance.
 Illustrators must be primarily based at the Cornell Lab of Ornithology in Ithaca, New York during this period.
 Appointments typically begin in mid-August and extend until mid-July.
-The hourly wage is $16/hr, 39 hours/week, and is subject to federal and/or state income taxes.
 No relocation assistance is provided and visa sponsorship is not available or accepted.

-Application: Please email the following items to email@example.com.
+Application: Please email the following items to Jillian Ditner, Program Coordinator at email@example.com.